csoroz/CIPs/CIP-1694/README.md

 #### Registered DReps

-In Voltaire, existing stake credentials will also be able to delegate their stake to registered DReps.
+In Voltaire, existing stake credentials will be able to delegate their stake to registered DReps for voting purposes, in addition to the current delegation to stake pools for block production.
 DRep delegation will mimic the existing stake delegation mechanisms (via on-chain certificates).
 Similarly, DRep registration will mimic the existing stake registration mechanisms.